 In 2005, with the help of her musician friends, Lori released her self-produced, debut CD, High Falutin'.
 Her co-writer (and multi-instrumentalist) was Devin Rice of Seattle, who has written and recorded a top-selling album for Windham Hill.
 Other popular musicians in the Tampa Bay Area who lent their talents to the project were Charlie Morris, Tom Bell, Jimmy Griswold, David Cotten, Kevin Holloway, Steve Connelly, Todd Bowman and Mike Chavers.
 Music from High Falutin' was used as the soundtrack for the 2006 Independent Film, "La Verita Dell'attimo", directed by Giacomo LaRosa of Rome, Italy.

 Lori's versatility has enabled her to sing a wide range of musical styles, from Blues, R & B, Soul, Funk, Disco, Pop to Jazz, Rock, Country and Bluegrass.
-Since her arrival to Florida in '97, Lori has worked regularly as a solo acoustic act as well as singing with the Charlie Morris Band, the Paul Anthony Band, The Jokers, Off the Cuff with Lori Cherry and duo's with many local luminaries.
+Since her arrival to Florida in '97, Lori has worked regularly as a solo acoustic act as well as singing with the Charlie Morris Band, the Paul Anthony Band, The Jokers, Off the Cuff, the Bus Stop Band, 3's Company Band and duo project with many local luminaries.
 Lori formerly co-hosted a weekly blues pro-jam, and was also the Entertainment Director at a popular beach bar.
 She also does studio session work, and has recorded lead and backing tracks for The Alan Craig Project and Charlie Morris, among others.

 In 2010, Lori was a featured guest artist on WMNF Radio (88.5 FM), where she was interviewed by radio host Cheryl Mogul, and performed some of her original songs live on the air.
 Press includes articles in Beach Life and The Examiner.